-This article was originally published in the October, 2018 edition of Veer Magazine.
-Josh is an Urban Music Reporter for Veer Magazine and Editorial Assistant for Hometown News Brevard.
+By Josh Whitener, an Urban Music Reporter for Veer Magazine and Editorial Assistant for Hometown News Brevard.
 He also provides promotional web content for ItsJustArchie.com.
 “Painkillers: The Epidemic EP” will be available 4/20/2020 for purchase or download on all streaming platforms and at www.itsjustarchie.com.

 When Archie began his musical career in earnest, he intentionally decided that every rhyme and lyric would be personal.
 His songs are a tapestry of various personal experiences he’s had for over the last thirty-five years and has always been an advocate for social change.
 “Painkillers”, Archie Boone and A-Rock DaSupa ’s latest EP, features four tracks that give voice to addiction.

 “It started with trying to understand how we got into this epidemic; what is it and where is it coming from?”
 Archie said.
 “I was trying to digest this stuff and make it relatable.”